-If Vermont achieves at least 65 percent in ACO Scale Target performance for Vermont Medicare Beneficiaries in Performance Year 3, then the Vermont Medicare Total Cost of Care per Beneficiary for Performance Year 3 will include all Vermont Medicare Beneficiaries, and Vermont Medicare Total Cost of Care per Beneficiary Growth for that Performance Year will be calculated in a similar manner as for Performance Year 4 and subsequent Performance Years.
-If Vermont does not achieve at least 65 percent in ACO Scale Target performance for Vermont Medicare Beneficiaries in Performance Year 3, then the Vermont Medicare Total Cost of Care per Beneficiary for Performance Year 3 will include only Vermont Medicare Beneficiaries who are aligned to Scale Target ACO Initiatives operating pursuant to executed participation agreements with CMS, and Vermont Medicare Total Cost of Care per Beneficiary Growth for that year will be calculated in a similar manner as for Performance Years 1 and 2 by comparing: (a) Vermont Medicare Total Cost of Care per Beneficiary for Vermont Medicare Beneficiaries who are aligned to such Scale Target ACO Initiatives in a given Performance Year (referenced as "Vermont ACO-aligned
+If Vermont achieves at least 65 percent in ACO Scale Target performance for Vermont Medicare Beneficiaries in Performance Year 3, then the Vermont Medicare Total Cost of Care per Beneficiary for Performance Year 3 will include all Vermont Medicare Beneficiaries, and Vermont Medicare Total Cost of Care per Beneficiary Growth for that Performance Year will be calculated in a similar manner as for Performance Years 4 and 5.
+If Vermont does not achieve at least 65 percent in ACO Scale Target performance for Vermont Medicare Beneficiaries in Performance Year 3, then the Vermont Medicare Total Cost of Care per Beneficiary for Performance Year 3 will include only Vermont Medicare Beneficiaries who are aligned to Scale Target ACO Initiatives operating pursuant to executed participation agreements with CMS, and Vermont Medicare Total Cost of Care per Beneficiary Growth for that year will be calculated in a similar manner as for Performance Years 1 and 2.